Morphological evolution of a semiconductor surface driven by irradiation-induced anisotropic plastic flow: Asymptotic approximations

 Here, we note that all explicit $x$-dependence has been absorbed into $h(x,t)$.
 Moreover, if all slopes $h_x$ of interest are small in the laboratory coordinates, then (\ref{Dsmallcurvature}) admits a series expansion in $h_x \approx 0$.
-In the small slope expansion, we recover the ``ellipse-dragging" argument of \cite{evans-norris-JEM-2024}.
-To leading order in $h_x$, we again find
+In the small slope expansion, we recover the result of \cite{evans-norris-JEM-2024}, again finding

 as in \cite{evans-norris-JEM-2024}.
 We also note that linear or quadratic approximations of depth-dependence for ion-induced deformation feature in some of the literature \cite{moreno-barrado-etal-PRB-2015,munoz-garcia-etal-PRB-2019,evans-norris-JPCM-2023}.
 Following this, we record here the linear approximation of Equation (\ref{Dsmallcurvature}) about $z= h(x,t)$, where